 - 19. Have you ever been pregnant?
-Please include live births, miscarriages, still births, tubal pregnancies and abortions.

-- □ Yes

-- □ No {SKIP TO END

-- STATEMENT}

-- Don't know

-- 20. How many times have you been pregnant in your life?
+Please include live births, miscarriages, still births, tubal pregnancies and abortions. - □ Yes □ No {SK - No {SKIP TO END STATEMENT} - 20.
+How many times have you been pregnant in your life?
 Again, be sure to include live births, miscarriages, still births, tubal pregnancies and abortions.